KelCodesStuff/KelCodesStuff/README.md

 A results-driven iOS Engineer with 7 years of experience developing and launching highly successful applications, achieving over 350K downloads.
 Expert in SwiftUI, UIKit, Core Data, and Concurrency, with a proven ability to optimize for performance and memory management.
 Proficient in architecting applications using MVC and MVVM patterns, and adept at implementing UI/UX principles to create intuitive and engaging mobile experiences.

-In my spare time, I'm developing Box3D, a 3D physics engine built upon Box2D.
-Motivated by my passion for game development and a desire to explore advanced physics simulations, Box3D prioritizes a modern architecture and a performance-oriented codebase.

 ## <h3 align="left"> <img align="center" src="https://img.icons8.com/color/50/xcode.png"/> Skills</h3>

 <table style="table-layout: fixed; width: 100%;">